 I wanted to use a different pulsating implementation.
 I'll use a fictitious

-else, but I find myself in need of Monido
+else, but I find myself in need of Monido's pretty often.

 -- Philip